 If none of the solutions above work for you, you can try running the built-in troubleshooter to fix your Windows Update problems.

 - Go to Settings > Update & Security > Troubleshoot.

 - Scroll down under Get up and running, then click on Windows Update.

 - Follow the on-screen instructions to complete the troubleshooting process.

-The solutions above should fix most instances of Windows Update error 0x80070422.
+The solutions above should fix most instances of Windows Update error 0x80070422, as well as 0x8007010b.
 But if they don’t work, then the error is more serious than you thought.
 You might need to reinstall your Windows 10 OS or roll back to a previous working version of the operating system to repair the corrupted files.